4 easy desserts that give the holiday a French twist

 4. Whisk together flour, baking powder and salt and add to the bowl all at once.
 Mix gently, being careful not to overmix.
 Add hazelnut flour.
 Pour mixture into pan and bake for 40 minutes or until a tester comes out clean.
 Let cool in the pan on a rack.
 Dust with powdered sugar before serving if you’d like — the cake doesn’t really need it because it’s sweet enough, but the powdered sugar makes it extra pretty.

-Note: To make hazelnut flour, grind blanched hazelnuts in a blender or food processor.
+Note: To make hazelnut flour, grind blanched hazelnuts in a blender or food processor until powdery.

 Nutritional analysis per serving: 311 calories, 17 grams fat, 34 grams carbohydrates, 7 grams protein, 94 milligrams cholesterol, 254 milligrams sodium, 1 gram dietary fiber, 48 percent of calories from fat.